-Lauki Poori is a deep fried Indian Flatbread made with grated bottle gourd along with spices to make a delicious dish on its own.
-Bottle gourd is very healthy and this is one of the ways you can include in your diet.
+Lauki Poori is a deep-fried Indian Flatbread made with grated bottle gourd along with spices to make a delicious dish on its own.
+Bottle gourd is very healthy and this is one of the ways you can include it in your diet.

-Apart from being a popular vegeteble, it is also considered one of the healthiest veggies.
+Apart from being a popular vegetable, it is also considered one of the healthiest veggies.
 It has about 92% of water and minerals.
-Bottle gourd surely helps keeping your body hydrated.
-It is a rich source of vitamin C, K and calcium.
+Bottle gourd surely helps to keep your body hydrated.
+It is a rich source of vitamin C, K, and calcium.

 PIN This for Later!

 How to make lauki poori with Step by Step Pictures

 Since we mostly get a huge sized one, we always end up stocking half of the bottle gourd for later use.
 So it is always advisable to store it properly for the next use.
 I mostly wrap a cling film over the cut option or store it in a zip lock bag.
 Then you can refrigerate until next use.

 This Lauki Poori or Dudhi Poori is part of the A to Z Indian Pooris for the alphabet L. I only had Left Over Dal Poori as another choice for L, and you could always do Lentil Pooris, though it is an idea I am yet to try.

 The main ingredient in this poori is of course the vegetable bottle gourd, used in grated form.
 I used a bigger grater and resulted in long and thick ones as you can see on the pooris.
 You could always use a smaller one and squeeze out excess water.
 I almost didn't use any extra water and kneaded with the water that got oozed out after grating.

 Lauki Poori ~ A to Z Indian Pooris